one-click-desktop/virtualization-server/README.md

 Virtualization Server module for OneClickDesktop.
 Responsible for hosting virtual machines and monitoring user connection status.

+> ⚠️ Running more than one instance of application per host is highly discouraged.
+Vagrant can handle only one call at a time.
+Subsequent calls will return errors and can cause Vagrant to crash.

 ## Requirements

 - [.NET 5](https://dotnet.microsoft.com/en-us/download/dotnet/5.0)